INTERVIEWS, ESSAYS, ARTICLES

 Canadian Art, Vol. VIII #3, The Art Forum

-In this letter from New York to the Art Forum in Canadian Art magazine Bloore does not mince words in attacking the provincialism he had, temporarily, left behind.
+In this letter from New York, where he lived at the time, to the Art Forum in Canadian Art magazine Bloore does not mince words in attacking the provincialism he had, temporarily, left behind.

 ...700 words